FDSN/SeedLink/docs/protocol.rst

 Pattern matching
 ----------------
 STATION, SELECT and INFO commands match against station ID, stream ID and combined data format and subformat code.
 Supported metacharacters are "\*" (matching any number of characters) and "?" (matching a single character).
-In case of station and stream ID, the pattern is achored to the beginning and end of string.
+In case of station and stream ID, the pattern is anchored to the beginning and end of string.
 For example "\_\*Z" matches "_B_H_Z", but not "00_B_H_Z" or "_B_Z_H".

 In case of combined format and subformat code, the pattern is anchored to the beginning of string only.
 For example "2" matches "2D", but does not match "D2".